developer-zebra/developer-zebra-site/src/emdk-for-android/7-4/tutorial/tutMxWirelessManager/index.md

 ## What's Next
-Now that you have learned how to configure Bluetooth using Wireless Manager on your Symbol devices through applications, let us try to understand and implement some of the other new Mx features introduced in V 3.0.
-So in the next tutorial, we will concentrate on the "UI Manager" Mx feature and try to explore this feature by creating a tutorial.
+Now that you have learned how to configure Bluetooth using Wireless Manager on your Symbol devices through applications, let us try to understand and implement some of the other new MX features introduced in V 3.0.
+So in the next tutorial, we will concentrate on the "UI Manager" MX feature and try to explore this feature by creating a tutorial.